Rubindai/scdl3991_foveated_rendering/pipeline.md

     -   `out/user_importance.npy`: The raw, numeric importance mask.
 Used for debugging.
     -   `out/user_importance_preview.png`: A visual representation of the raw mask for sanity checks.
     -   `out/fovea_mask.exr`: **(New)** A blurred, 32-bit float EXR version of the mask.
 This is the primary input for the final rendering step.
-    -   `out/roi_bbox.txt`: The bounding box of the most salient region.
-(Note: This is no longer used by the rendering pipeline but is still generated).
 -   **Script**: `step2_dino_mask.py`.

 ### 3. Single-Pass Foveated Render → `out/final.png`